 Lets not use the master key

 In the previous sections we have stored and load a BIP39 seed assuming it was the master key.
 The problem of these approach is that we are not protecting our wallet with a passphrase and we are linking our wallet to the master key.
-Having to regenerate parts and impacting any other uses of the key if we happen to expose the wallet seed.
+Having to regenerate shares and impacting any other uses of the key if we happen to expose the wallet seed.

 To mitigate this issue, I propose to reverse the flow in some way.
 Good hardware wallets makers spend a lot of effort in creating good random keys, so it is a good idea to keep using them to generate the random key.
 However, after that, I propose to not use that key as a wallet key at all and use a derived key from it and a passphrase instead.